-In this section we provide a 3 dimensional control and 1 dimensional state numerical experiment using SB-RPG (Algorithm \ref{alg:model free RPG}), where all the parameters are unknown.
+In this section, we provide a numerical experiment using SB-RPG (Algorithm \ref{alg:model free RPG}), where all the parameters are unknown.
 Although SB-RPG does not require the exact values of the parameters, we need to specify the following parameters to simulate the system cost of $f(K,\Sigma)$.
 We set $A = 0.7, B = (0.1, 0.2, 0.3), C = 0.03, Q = 0.5, \gamma = 0.5, \tau = 0.1, $

 The theoretical analysis provides rather conservative limits for the step size $\eta$, number of rollouts $M$, and rollout length $l$.
-To ensure practicality, we determined the constant step size, number of rollouts, rollout length, and exploration radius by performing a grid search over a set of reasonable values.
+To ensure practicality, we determine the constant step size, number of rollouts, rollout length, and exploration radius by performing a grid search over a set of reasonable values.
 In simulations, we obtained the baseline optimal cost $f(K^*,\Sigma^*)$ by solving the ARE in (2) to high accuracy ($e^{-5}$ accuracy) using value iteration.

 In Figure \ref{fig: cost}, we compare the optimal cost $f(K^*,\Sigma^*)$ with the SB-RPG cost $f(K,\Sigma)$ throughout the training process.
 The left subfigure shows the absolute error $|f(K,\Sigma) - f(K^*,\Sigma^*)|$, while the right subfigure displays the relative error $\frac{|f(K,\Sigma) - f(K^*,\Sigma^*)|}{f(K^*,\Sigma^*)}$.
 As observed in the right subfigure, the relative error remains approximately 5\%.